 Some larger clients come to LaunchPad Lab with complex business needs that require enterprise-grade services.
 The firm adds value with expertise in Salesforce implementation, and will help clients design and develop complete systems that tie a customer-facing app running on Heroku to any number of Salesforce products, such as Sales Cloud or Service Cloud.

 The level of security and trust provided by Salesforce and Heroku offers our clients ultimate peace of mind.
-Tom Cullen, Co-Founder, LaunchPad Lab
+Ryan Francis, CEO, LaunchPad Lab

 Because Heroku is part of the Salesforce Platform, project teams can seamlessly integrate apps with a client’s Salesforce instance.
 They use Heroku Connect to sync data in a Heroku Postgres database with contacts, accounts, and other custom objects in Salesforce.
 Read their blog post on Heroku Connect to learn more about their experience.

 Heroku Connect makes it a breeze to integrate Salesforce data into a more open-source platform like Heroku Postgres.
 Brendan Hennessey, Co-Founder & CTO, LaunchPad Lab